lovebrew/lovebrew.github.io/building.md

    - e.g. `attach 136` -- the pid should be from step #3
 4. Execute the LÖVE Potion binary on console

 gdb will immediately break once LÖVE Potion is loaded.
-Run `share {path/to/nro}`.
-The path does not require to be the \*.nro itself.
+Run `share {path/to/elf_file}`.
+The path does not require to be the \*.elf itself.
 This will load the symbols in and you can debug further.
 You will want to most likely enter the `continue` command until the app crashes.
 For more details see [this GitHub gist](https://gist.github.com/nolberto82/2ad4235627b56cae769872e903f7c1b9#appendix), primarily the alternate backtrace located further down, which will be super useful.